Threes: Reception

 The game received what video game review score aggregator Metacritic described as "universal acclaim", with a 92% rating based on 19 reviews.
 Eurogamer and TouchArcade awarded the game perfect scores, with the latter calling Threes "about as close as it gets to a perfect mobile game".
 It was an honorable mention in the 2014 Independent Games Festival's Excellence in Design category.
 The game reached the top of the Apple App Store paid app sales chart shortly after its release.
 Re/code reported that it "dominated" the chart in the following weeks and became one of the 25 highest grossing apps on the App Store.
 It later won a 2014 Apple Design Award and was named Apple's best iPhone game of 2014.
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Threes for "Mobile Game of the Year" and the "D.I.C.E.
+Sprite Award".
 Reviewers found the game "charming" and "addictive".
 They compared the game with the luck of Drop7, the challenge of Stickets, and the "match-by-combining" mechanics in Triple Town.
 Reviewers also praised the simplicity of the tutorial and noted how their attention on combining large number tiles contrasted with their need to watch the board's movements as a whole.

 Ben Kuchera of Polygon wrote that the game was "a brilliant little puzzler" and commented on the difficulty of designing such an accessible minimalist game.
 Dan Ryckert of Game Informer noted that the game had all of the qualities of a successful mobile game: accessibility of short game sessions, easy to learn and tough to master gameplay, room to make and try strategies, and gameplay mechanics suited for touchscreens.
 He added that his progressive play strategy adaptations for higher scores made the game joyful.
-Ars Technica's Kyle Orland wrote that he expects the game to join Drop7 and Super Hexagon on his phone for the rest of his life and Crypt of the Necrodancer designer Ryan Clark called Threes the best iOS game he had ever played.
+Ars Technica's Kyle Orland wrote that he expects the game to join Drop7 and Super Hexagon on his phone for the rest of his life and Crypt of the NecroDancer designer Ryan Clark called Threes the best iOS game he had ever played.